AnVIL Portal

 All you need is a Google account to register with Terra and browse AnVIL’s publicly accessible workspaces.

-To send artificial cohorts from Gen3 to Terra for Analysis, you will need to link your Gen3 and Terra accounts.
+To send artificial cohorts to Terra for Analysis, you must use the same Google ID for your Data Explorer and Terra accounts.

 Obtaining Access to AnVIL Data